hardeepvicky/DB-Sync/README.md

 </p>
 # Options
 <p>
-<b>config::$dml_tables</b> : By Default this tool only fetch DDL Change, But in some cases DML statements are required to distribute.
+<b>SharedConfig::$dml_tables</b> : By Default this tool only fetch DDL Change, But in some cases DML statements are required to distribute.
 So if you want to log DML change also, add those table names in this static variable
 <br/>
 <pre>
-class config
+class SharedConfig
 {
     public static $dml_tables = array(
-        "users", "settings"
+        "settings", "menus"
     );
 }
 </pre>
-In above Code, Tool will also log DML Changes of users and settings table.
+In above Code, Tool will also log DML Changes of menus and settings table.
 </p>